Introducing Browser Sandbox - Give your agents a secure, fully managed browser environment Read more →

 Credit model1 credit = 1 page (flat)Variable (1-75 credits per request)

-Firecrawl finds the pages and extracts their full content immediately at one flat credit per page.
+With Tavily, you search for pages, then make separate extraction calls.
+Firecrawl finds the pages and extracts their full content in a single call at one flat credit per page.

 Read more about it here.

-10× cheaper at scale
+Cost-effective at scale

-Built for extraction, not snippets
+Built for extraction

 Tavily returns search snippets optimized for discovery.
 Firecrawl extracts complete, structured data from full pages.